nikhilkumar1729/Ecommerce-land-page/README.md

 cd cozynest
-Open index.html in your browser No build tools needed – just open and go!# Ecommerce-land-page Add files like soo that of factor soo many build ,technology terminals too ecommerce login page of render of Java script too needed and all values soo called full responsive terminals too added
+Open index.html in your browser No build tools needed – just open and go!# Ecommerce-land-page Add files like soo that of factor soo many build ,technology terminals too ecommerce login page of render of Java script too needed and all values soo called full responsive terminals too added doesn't move from the rather than the outer of something the doesn't the needed to undertanding the core pricipals of the uderstnading thr core problems to untestqand the core problems to understnad the man